-This vegan tuna salad has a surprisingly close taste to classic tuna.
+The taste of this vegan tuna salad is surprisingly close to classic tuna.
 Mashed chickpeas, shredded hearts of palm, vegan mayo, diced celery, and red onion bring this plant-based version together.
 Enjoy this easy-to-make vegan tuna in a sandwich, on crackers, in a wrap, or on its own.

 During last year’s warm season, I kept my vegan chicken salad stocked in the fridge.
-It made summer lunches for the family easy and cooling.
+It made summer lunches for the family easy and kept us cool.

 This year’s lunch has changed a bit and we’ve been devouring this new vegan tuna salad recipe.
 It’s flavor-packed and can be customized to the ingredients you have on hand.